 - Look for a multi-policy discount.
 If you bundle multiple cars or insurance, including home insurance, life insurance or other coverage, with one provider, you’re often eligible for a multi-policy discount.

 There may be any number of reasons why an insurer puts you in a high risk category with an equally high car insurance premium.
 But don’t fret just yet.
-If you’re careful, there are small steps you can take to lowering your costs.
+If you’re careful, there are steps you can take to lower your costs.

-Don’t be fooled into auto-renewing with the same insurer.
-It’s always a good idea to shop around, even if its specialist cover.
+Don’t default into auto-renewing with the same insurer from fear that nobody else will cover you.
+It’s always a good idea to shop around, even if it’s specialist cover.
 Once you have found some policies that match your needs, compare them to find the best.

 Frequently asked questions

 Direct Line and NFU Mutual are just two of the big car insurers not on comparison sites.
 So is it worth going direct?

 These awards recognise innovation in the area car insurance.
 Find out which provider took the top spot this year!

 Compare and review all the policies on offer from Admiral car insurance and see if it provides cover that suits you.

 Looking for insurance or thinking of changing providers?
 Here’s what customers had to say about some of the UK’s top insurers.

 How to save by adding kids to parent’s car insurance